berthu/corporategym/README.md

 # corporategym
-A corporate gym equipment plan
+A corporate gym equipment plan created for CiDi